mastix/Ionic-Weather-Application/README.md

 * Uses JShint to lint the JS files
 * Uses SASS to generate css files

+# Disclaimer

+Due to the fact that I only have an Android phone (and no iOS Dev Account fpr $99 a year) I have only tested this application on my Samsung Galaxy S5.

-Feel free to download and play with it! ;)
+But now feel free to download and play with it! ;)

 # How to start